torvalds/linux/Documentation/trace/rv/monitor_rtapp.rst

                   or WOKEN_BY_HARDIRQ
                   or WOKEN_BY_NMI
                   or ABORT_SLEEP
-                  or KTHREAD_SHOULD_STOP

   ALLOWLIST = BLOCK_ON_RT_MUTEX
            or FUTEX_LOCK_PI
-           or TASK_IS_RCU
-           or TASK_IS_MIGRATION

-Beside the scenarios described above, this specification also handle some special cases:
+Beside the scenarios described above, this specification also defines an allow list to handle some special cases:

-  - `KERNEL_THREAD`: kernel tasks do not have any pattern that can be recognized as valid real-time sleeping reasons.
-Therefore sleeping reason is not checked for kernel tasks.
-  - `KTHREAD_SHOULD_STOP`: a non-real-time thread may stop a real-time kernel thread by waking it and waiting for it to exit (`kthread_stop()`).
-This wakeup is safe for real-time.
-  - `ALLOWLIST`: to handle known false positives with the kernel.
   - `BLOCK_ON_RT_MUTEX` is included in the allowlist due to its implementation.
     In the release path of rt_mutex, a boosted task is de-boosted before waking the rt_mutex's waiter.
 Consequently, the monitor may see a real-time-unsafe